Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "What to know about weekly progress review before changing a face yoga routine" belongs in the blog because it explains the decision before the download.
-For "What to know about weekly progress review before changing a face yoga routine", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "What to know about weekly progress review before changing a face yoga routine", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Routine change check: weekly progress review" belongs in the blog because it explains the decision before the download.
+For "Routine change check: weekly progress review", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Routine change check: weekly progress review", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway